ATTORNEY PROFILE

 Community and Family

-In addition to her statewide involvement, Natalie is very active in her local community with the Central Texas Youth Fair, Cranfills Gap Septemberfest and the Bosque County 4-H and FFA.
-She is also a current member of the Fort Worth Stock Show and Rodeo “Vine 2 Wine Committee” and a sponsor of the Calf Scramble.
+In addition to her statewide involvement, Natalie is very active in her local community currently serving as the President of the Bosque Museum.
+She has also volunteered with the Central Texas Youth Fair, Cranfills Gap Septemberfest, Bosque County 4-H and the Cranfills Gap FFA.
+She is a current member of the Fort Worth Stock Show and Rodeo “Vine 2 Wine Committee” and an annual sponsor of the Calf Scramble.
 In her spare time Natalie enjoys traveling, cooking and volunteering at Camp John Marc, a camp for special needs children.
-She is proud to be very involved in her children’s activities, especially helping them show livestock and compete in equestrian and rodeo events.
 Natalie is also the founder of “Spirit Christian Girls’ Retreat”, an annual retreat held in Clifton, Texas.

 She and her husband, Blake, reside on the family ranch in Cranfills Gap.
-They are members of the First Baptist Church and lead classes at Gap Youth Connection on Wednesday nights.
+They have three children: an Aggie, a Tarleton Texan and an active 10 year old.
+Blake and Natalie are members of the First Baptist Church of Cranfills Gap and lead classes at Gap Youth Connection on Wednesday nights.